KeevoDev/Oxy-Clipper/README.md

 Oxy clipper is an crypto clipper, that replaces the victim litecoin and bitcoin wallet with you, user friendly ui, coded in Python 3

 - Add to Startup (Optional)
+- Download from Releases Page

-Note: ** Use at your own risk, iam not responsible for any actions u do with this TOOL!
+Note: Use at your own risk, iam not responsible for any actions u do with this TOOL!
 Educational Purposes Only Contact at Discord: j.r7

 # Donate